Inclusive student life

 The University provides clear guidance on demonstrations and protests and you are encouraged to read it.

-Harassment can be both physical and verbal, and occur both in-person and online.
+Harassment can be both physical and verbal, and it may occur both in person and online.
+Full details of how Oxford prevents and responds to harassment can be found on the University website.

-If you are a victim of harassment, we are here to support you.
-Speak to your local Harassment Advisor (the network has recently been expanded to address issues of discrimination), or seek help and advice from individuals across the University.
+If you have experienced harassment, we are here to support you.
+Speak to your local Harassment Advisor confidentially (who can offer impartial guidance on the options available to you formally and informally), or seek help and advice from individuals across the University.

-Oxford will not tolerate any form of discrimination or harassment, including antisemitism and Islamophobia, or hate directed towards any faith, race, nationality or ethnic group at the University.
+Oxford will not tolerate any form of harassment, including antisemitism and Islamophobia, or hate directed towards any faith, race, nationality or ethnic group at the University.

-You can read more in the University’s Equality and Harassment policies.
-Breaching these policies can lead to disciplinary action – and harm the wellbeing of other members of the University.
+You can read more about the University’s policies on harassment on this page Breaching the Equality and Harassment policies or University statutes can lead to disciplinary action – and harm the wellbeing of other members of the University.

-You should also be aware of and adhere to specific standards of conduct addressed in the Student Handbook, code of conduct and student social media guidance.
+You should also be aware of and adhere to specific standards of conduct outlined in the Student Handbook, code of conduct, and student social media guidance.

 We understand that University life can be challenging, and we encourage you to seek support if you need it.

-There are various welfare services available to provide you with confidential and free support.
-Oxford SU also provides an independent Advice Service
+There are various welfare services available to provide you with confidential and free support, as well as independent Oxford SU Advice.

 Your college welfare team may also offer additional services and we recommend contacting them first.
 You can also approach your college tutor or college advisor for pastoral guidance.
 If you don’t have a college, your department should have a welfare contact.